nipun24/portfolio/src/content/blog/what-is-a-homelab-and-why-you-should-consider-having-one/index.md

 ![uptime kuma](uptime-kuma.png)

-As this is also hosted in my homelab and prone to downtime, in addition I also use UptimeRobot.
+As this is also hosted in my homelab and prone to downtime, so in addition I also use UptimeRobot.
 These are both very similar but uptimerobot is a service on cloud so it gives better uptime.
 You can see my current uptime [here](https://stats.uptimerobot.com/UKE6B7GVT8).

 #### [Portainer](https://www.portainer.io)